TonyLovesDevOps/unwind_example/README.md

 # unwind_example cookbook

-Attempt to unwind and then redefine an existing resource to modify timers associated with it.
+Attempt to unwind and then redefine an existing resource to fix notification associated with it.

 **To test:** `kitchen test`